urinieto/msaf/README.md

 ```

 For more parameters, please read the function's docstring.
-For more examples, please explore the `scripts` folder.
+For more examples, please explore the `examples` folder.

 ## Requirements ##